elifarley/docker-jenkins-slaves/README.md

 Docker image based on 'java:openjdk-8-jre'.

-Adds ssh server, git and other packags suitable for building [Ruby](https://www.ruby-lang.org/en/) projects in a [Jenkins] (https://jenkins.io/) slave.
+Adds ssh server, git and other packags suitable for building Docker images, Java and [Ruby](https://www.ruby-lang.org/en/) projects in a [Jenkins] (https://jenkins.io/) slave.
 However, Ruby itself isn't installed on this image, so you still have to rely on something like the [rbenv Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Rbenv+Plugin) to install it for you.

-It also supports building Docker images via either Docker itself or via [Rocker](http://tech.grammarly.com/blog/posts/Making-Docker-Rock-at-Grammarly.html).
+You can build Docker images via either Docker itself or via [Rocker](http://tech.grammarly.com/blog/posts/Making-Docker-Rock-at-Grammarly.html).
 They both use the Docker Unix socket mounted inside the container to talk to the parent Docker engine (the one controlling the container).
 To avoid missing dynamic library dependencies, it was necessary to not only install lxc inside the container, but also mount the Docker executable and the libdevmapper library, as you can see in file [docker-jenkins-slave.sh](docker-jenkins-slave.sh).
 Here's an excerpt: